OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Model_Theft.md

 **Scenario #2:** A disgruntled employee leaks model or related artifacts.
 The public exposure of this scenario increases knowledge to attackers for gray box adversarial attacks or alternatively directly steal the available property.

-**Scenario #3:** An attacker operates a shared GPU service, offering cheap hosting or access to GPU resources for running Language Model models (LLMs).
-In this scenario, unsuspecting users utilize the shared GPU service to execute their LLM models due to cost-effectiveness or limited hardware availability.
-The attacker easily gains unauthorized access to the users' LLM models and then copies them to their controlled server, thereby compromising the proprietary LLM models.

-**Scenario #4:** An attacker queries the API with carefully selected inputs and collects sufficient number of outputs to create a shadow model.
+**Scenario #3:** An attacker queries the API with carefully selected inputs and collects sufficient number of outputs to create a shadow model.

-**Scenario #5:** A security control failure is present within the supply-chain and leads to data leaks of proprietary model information.
+**Scenario #4:** A security control failure is present within the supply-chain and leads to data leaks of proprietary model information.

-**Scenario #6:** A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote controlled resource under their control.
+**Scenario #5:** A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote controlled resource under their control.

 **Reference Links:**